How to Use a Probe Thermometer

 Main Page Content

 To make sure the proper food temperatures are reached and maintained, you should use a probe thermometer.
 A probe thermometer is a thermometer that has a pointy metal stem that can be inserted into food.
-Use a probe thermometer to check internal food temperatures when you cook, re-heat, cool, thaw, and keep foods hot or cold.

 There are different types of probe thermometers.
 Some are safe to use in an oven while others are not.
 Some provide instant digital readings while others use a dial to show the readings.
 Make sure you read the manufacturer’s instructions on how their thermometers work.
 Unless the thermometer is oven safe, never leave the thermometer in food that’s being cooked in an oven or on a stove.